Certified Peer Specialist

 HOW MUCH DOES THE TRAINING COST?

-There is an $85 registration fee that covers cost of training materials.
-There may additional costs for lodging depending on whether or not participants choose to stay at the hotel site where the training is being held.
+There is a $125 Training Fee that covers cost of registration and training materials.
+There may be additional costs for lodging depending on whether or not participants choose to stay at the hotel site where the in-person training is being held.
 Hotel costs will vary by location and generally range from $700 to $1000 for the 2 week stay (excluding weekends).
 Staying at the hotel is not mandatory, but recommended for those with a commute longer than 30 minutes.

 Registration fees are only collected from applicants who have been selected to attend the training.
-The registration fee is $85.
-The deadline for registration fees to be received is the first day of training.
+The registration fee is $125.
+The Training Fee Due Date is set with each training, and can be found on the CPS Training Schedule.

 HOW DO I APPLY FOR A SCHOLARSHIP?

 Scholarship requests are made on the application for each training.
 There is also a section that asks you to explain how a scholarship would be helpful to you.
 Please keep in mind that scholarships are very limited and not everyone accepted to the training will receive a scholarship.
 Scholarships cover the cost of the hotel lodging.
-They do not cover the registration fee or transportation costs.
+They do not cover the application fee, training fee, or transportation costs.

 IS TRANSPORTATION PROVIDED TO THE TRAINING?